 Military personnel, government employees, and government contractors may need access to certain classified information as part of their jobs.
 Accordingly, the federal government has devised a regulatory scheme to issue licenses for individuals to access this information.
-There are typically three types of security clearances: confidential, secret, and top secret.
+There are typically three types of security clearances.
+A confidential security clearance is the lowest level of clearance.
+Second, a secret clearance is the next level up.
+Finally, top secret is the highest level of clearance.
 Public Trust and Controlled Unclassified are lower designations that do not constitute security clearances but typically involve a background check.
-The level of access to information needed will usually determine the level of clearance needed.
+The level of access to information needed will usually determine what level of clearance the applicant needs.

 Getting arrested for a DUI in Washington DC is a serious offense.
 Penalties for a conviction can include loss of license, higher insurance, fines, and jail time.
 However, getting arrested is not the same as getting convicted.
 If you are arrested for a crime, the law presumes you are innocent until proven guilty.
 However, if you plead guilty and get sentenced or go to trial and are found guilty by a judge or jury, you are no longer innocent.
 You have been convicted.